-When you reach 70.5 years old, the IRS requires you to start taking Required Minimum Distributions from your retirement plan account.
-A Required Minimum Distribution (RMD) is the minimum of what you’re required to withdraw from your retirement plan account on a yearly basis.
+When you reach 72 years old, the IRS requires you to start taking Required Minimum Distributions from your retirement plan account.
+A Required Minimum Distribution (RMD) is the minimum of what you are required to withdraw from your retirement plan account on a yearly basis.

-Like many of our clients, you probably have an IRA.
+Like many other people, you probably have an IRA.
 There’s a real good chance it’s one of the largest financial assets you own – if not the largest one.

 If you don’t begin withdrawing the proper amount by the specified deadline, a stiff penalty may be imposed by the IRS.

-If you’re at or near 70.5 years of age, take heed!
+If you are at or near 72 years of age, take heed!
 The IRS gives a big incentive for you to take RMDs on deadline, and to do it right: a 50% penalty on the amount not taken.
-Say you forgot to take out $20,000 – you’d have to cough up $10,000 for the 50% excise tax as well as the income tax you owed!
+Say you forgot to take out $20,000 – you would have to cough up $10,000 for the 50% excise tax as well as the income tax you owed.

 What is the Deadline for RMDs?

-You must begin removing money by April 1 of the year following the year you turn 70.5 years old.
-In other words, if you turned 70.5 years old anytime this year, the first withdrawal is due April 1 of next year.
+You must begin removing money by April 1 of the year following the year you turn 72 years old.
+In other words, if you turned 72 any time this year, the first withdrawal is due April 1 of next year.

 It may be better to start taking distributions a few years earlier.
-Doing so will use up your current tax bracket – higher RMDs after age 70.5 could otherwise bump all of your income into a higher bracket.
-We can help you with these calculations.
+Doing so will use up your current tax bracket – higher RMDs after age 72 could otherwise bump all of your income into a higher bracket.
+A financial professional at SafeMoney.com can help you with these calculations.

 How Much Do I Need to Withdraw?

 The IRS offers worksheets you can go through.
-However, we can figure it out for you at no cost or obligation.
-Here’s part of how to calculate a minimum distribution amount: Using this table, take your age and find the corresponding distribution period.
+However, our featured financial professionals can figure it out for you at no cost or obligation.

 Should I Take All the Money Out at Once?